alexlitinsky/Image-Processing/README.md

 - Used MVC Paradigm
 - Implemented using Command Design Pattern
 - Tested using Mocks
-- Made using Java & JFrame
+- Made using Java & Java Swing

 # Features
 - Brighten: brightens the image